longrio94/longrio94.github.io/_posts/2024-07-01-FeatureEngineering.md

 In Python, we can streamline these processes using 'Pipeline', which facilitate seamless integration of preprocessing steps with model training, making the entire workflow more efficient and reproducible.
 My favourite tutorial about Pipeline in Python is [here]([url](https://www.youtube.com/watch?v=h1BnRBzYjYY&t=30s))

-In this blog post, I will discuss about feature engineering techniques and their treatment:
+In this blog post, I will discuss about feature engineering techniques and the treatment:

 1. Missing Imputation
 2. Outliers (for continuous variables)